Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Action|30 feet|V,S,M*|Instantanious|Evocation|Attack|

-You launch a bolt of fire towards your target.
-If the attack hits they take 3d6 fire damage, if they already have stacks of burn they are also stunned until the end of their turn.
-If the target doesn't have any stacks of burn, you apply two stacks of burn on them, regardless if the attack hit or missed.
+You launch a bolt of fire towards a target you can see within range.
+If the attack hits, they take 3d6 fire damage and starts _burning_.
+If the target already is burning they are also stunned until the end of their turn.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6.